-Completion of the company's own manufacturing premises in Old Chemnitz, production of hobbing machines taken up on a larger scale.
+Completion of the company’s own manufacturing premises in Old Chemnitz; production of hobbing machines begins on a much larger scale.

 Significant exports, especially to the USA.

 Robert Hermann Pfauter dies on October 14 aged 60.
-Area of the Pfauter factory 5,000 m2, 300 employees.
-Supported by tried and trusted employees, Mrs. Clara Pfauter assumes management of the company.
+The Pfauter factory is now 5,000 m2, with 300 employees.
+Supported by a growing workforce of skilled employees, Mrs. Clara Pfauter assumes management of the company.

-The Hermann Pfauter Foundation is set up to provide a company pension scheme.
+The Hermann Pfauter Foundation is set up to provide a company pension plan.

-Area of the Pfauter factory 17,000 m2, 800 employees.
+The Pfauter factory grows to 17,000 m2 and 800 employees.
 The first automatically-fed hobbing machine is built.